uk-ai/ukai2024/index.md

 # Programme

 Arrival and registration will begin at 9:30 on 22 November, with the opening session taking place at 10:00.
 The conference will close at 17:00.
-A full programme for the day will be published here in the near future.
+A full programme for the day can be found [here](https://uk-ai.org/ukai2024/day-1.html).

 # Registration and Abstract Submission